Transit-Oriented Development: DOT Should Better Document Its Rationale for Financing Decisions and Evaluate Its Pilot Program

 |Department of Transportation||The Executive Director of the Build America Bureau should ensure that the Bureau documents and follows its procedures for making decisions in its reviews of potential transit-oriented development projects for the TIFIA and RRIF programs.
 Such procedures should require the Bureau to document a clear rationale to explain why a project meets or does not meet eligibility requirements.
 (Recommendation 1)||

-In May 2022, the DOT issued its 180-day response letter for this report and stated that it concurred with this recommendation.
-According to DOT, the Build America Bureau is in the process of updating its internal standard operating procedures for advancing projects through the TIFIA and RRIF programs, and that it intends to have those procedures finalized by December 31, 2022.
+As of May 2023, the Build America Bureau was in the process of updating its internal standard operating procedures for determining the eligibility of transit-oriented development projects for the TIFIA and RRIF programs.
+The Bureau intends to have those procedures finalized by September 2023.
 According to Bureau officials, those procedures will include documenting a clear rationale for its eligibility determinations on transit-oriented development projects.
 GAO will continue to follow the Bureau's progress in implementing this recommendation.

 |Federal Transit Administration||The FTA Administrator should develop a plan to evaluate the implementation and performance of the pilot program for transit-oriented development planning that includes: (1) measurable program objectives, (2) a methodology to collect and analyze information to assess whether the program is meeting those objectives, (3) criteria to inform future program decisions, and (4) a means to gather feedback from grantees.
 (Recommendation 2)||